Killer needs more gradual release, psychologist says

 Young urged Corrections to assist MacMillan with applications to release organisations before his next parole hearing in October.

-The setback marked a second failure for the prisoner this year after the High Court in January declined to reinstate his opiate pain medication for injuries he had sustained in a car crash.
+In January the High Court declined to reinstate MacMillan's opiate pain medication for injuries he had sustained in a car crash.

 MacMillan sought more than $12,000 in damages and costs and told the court the pain he was suffering was "like torture".